AI stock sentiment analysis

 It is a way to summarize how the market currently feels about a stock by combining price action, positioning, fundamentals, and news flow into a single decision framework.

-Why use a public stock page before live analysis?
+Why review the stock setup before live analysis?

-Public pages help users understand the narrative and main risks first.
-Live analysis is then more useful because the visitor already knows what to focus on.
+Research guides help users understand the narrative and main risks first.
+Live analysis is then more useful because the investor already knows what to focus on.

 Which stocks are best for this workflow?